Top Answers to Hadoop Interview Questions

 conf.set("mapreduce.map.output.compress", true) conf.set("mapreduce.output.fileoutputformat.compress", false)

-Map side Join at map side is performed data reaches the map.
-You need a strict structure for defining map side join.
-On the other hand, Reduce side Join (Repartitioned Join) is simpler than map side join since the input datasets need not be structured.
+Map-side Join at Map side is performed when data reaches the Map.
+We need a strict structure for defining Map-side Join.
+On the other hand, Reduce-side Join (Repartitioned Join) is simpler than Map-side Join since here the input datasets need not be structured.
 However, it is less efficient as it will have to go through sort and shuffle phases, coming with network overheads.

 By writing the query:

 hive> insert overwrite directory '/' select * from emp;

 We can write our query for the data we want to import from Hive to HDFS.
 The output we receive will be stored in part files in the specified HDFS path.